MikeyMike7777/BinarySorting/README.md

 # BinarySorting
-Sorts the contents of a binary file.
+Adds elements to a sorted binary file.